-|New Relic APM||Go to rpm.newrelic.com/apm > Service maps.||Service maps in APM let you create, customize, and share maps related to an individual app.
+Legacy APM service maps let you create, customize, and share maps related to an individual app.

-Maps are color-coded to provide a quick look at the current status of your environment.
+Service maps are color-coded to provide a quick look at the current status of your environment.
 Select nodes on a map to view additional performance metrics, and a full list and health check of each node's connections.

-The map automatically connects nodes into the map, so you can see which apps on the map talk to which.

-You can use service maps to troubleshoot and assess the impact of a performance problem between a calling application and a specific database.
+The map automatically connects nodes into the map, so you can see which apps on the map connect to others.
+This helps you troubleshoot and assess the impact of a performance problem between a calling application and a specific database.

-- View all your entities without any setup: most entities in New Relic One are automatically connected to their dependencies in service maps.
+- View all your entities without any setup: most entities are automatically connected to their dependencies in service maps.

 - View entities all across your organization's accounts.